bitrise-io/devcenter/_articles/en/deploy/ship.md

 ### Publishing an app online

 <div><button type="button" class="collapsible"><p>Publishing an app for iOS</p></button> <div class="collapsible-content" markdown="1"> {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is [exposed](https://mpxzvqn7ysfysw.preview.forestry.io/reviews/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship) to Ship.
 For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step.
 Make sure the **Xcode Archive & Export for iOS** Step archives and exports the project with `Release` configuration."%}

-{% include message_box.html type="note" title="The `.xcarchive.zip` file with a custom Step" content="The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
-If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

-* There is a Step in your exposed Workflow that exports an `.xcarchive.zip` file of your app.
-That is, the Step you use needs to create an Xcode Archive and needs to package it in a zip file.
-* This Step exports the `.xcarchive.zip` file into the `BITRISE_DEPLOY_DIR` directory."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to: